-There is a statutory requirement to review an EHCP annually.
+There is a statutory requirement to review an EHCP at least annually.
 This review meeting is held at the school with the parent, child and all professionals involved invited to attend.

-In addition, pupils with an EHCP (or Statement) are subject to the termly Assess-Plan-Do-Review Cycle.
-The SENCO is responsible for:
+In addition, pupils with an EHCP are subject to the termly Assess-Plan-Do-Review Cycle.

+The SENCO (with support from the Inclusion Team) is responsible for:

-- a) Assessing specific needs of students with SEN, including application for statutory assessment. - b) Managing the screening of pupils for dyslexia. - c) Line managing the Special Needs Assistants. - d) Liaising with other schools to aid transition. - e) Ensuring all relevant information is forwarded on to new school. - f) Day-to-day operation of the school's SEN Policy. - g) Liaising and advising class teachers and support staff. - h) Maintaining the SEN Record of Need and the records of all pupils with SEN. - Regularly monitoring and evaluating the impact of all interventions in place to support pupils with SEN. Monitoring teacher's planning and implementation termly. - j) Regularly monitoring & evaluating the learning outcomes for all pupils with SEN against national, age-related expectations. - k) Liaising with parents/carers of pupils with SEN. - Liaising with external services including the Educational Psychology Service, Social Care, Early Support etc. - m) Holding review meetings for pupils with SEN including those with an EHCP. - n) Applying for access arrangements e.g. additional time for KS2 SATs.
+- a) Assessing specific needs of students with SEN, including application for statutory assessment. - b) Managing the screening of pupils for dyslexia. - c) Liaising with other schools to aid transition. - d) Ensuring all relevant information is forwarded on to new school. - e) Day-to-day operation of the school's SEN Policy. - f) Liaising and advising class teachers and support staff. - g) Maintaining the SEN Record of Need and the records of all pupils with SEN. - h) Regularly monitoring and evaluating the impact of all interventions in place to support pupils with SEN. Monitoring teacher's planning and implementation termly. - i) Regularly monitoring & evaluating the learning outcomes for all pupils with SEN against national, age-related expectations. - j) Liaising with parents/carers of pupils with SEN. - k) Liaising with external services including the Educational Psychology Service, Social Care, Early Support.
+Early Help Hub etc. - I) Managing review meetings for pupils with SEN including those with an EHCP.